Jumantara-Capstone-Team/Jumantara-Weather/README.md

 ## Overview

-Jumantara is a web application that serves as a dedicated weather monitoring tool.
-It provides users with features such as checking weather radar, temperature, air quality index, and accessing air quality facts and weather news.
+Jumantara is a comprehensive weather monitoring web application that caters to users' needs with features such as checking real-time weather radar, temperature updates, air quality index monitoring, access to air quality facts, and the latest weather news.
 The application utilizes data from BMKG, OpenWeather API, and JSON data for countries.
-Additionally, it leverages Tinker for creating news in Laravel, Daisy UI for UI components, and is deployed on Vercel with a database stored on Aiven.
+Additionally, it integrates Tinker for news creation, Daisy UI for UI components, and is deployed on Vercel with a database hosted on Aiven.

 ## Features

-- Weather Radar: Check real-time weather radar information.
+- **Weather Radar:** View real-time weather radar information.
-- Temperature: Get current temperature updates.
+- **Temperature:** Obtain current temperature updates.
-- Air Quality Index: Monitor the air quality index.
+- **Air Quality Index:** Monitor the air quality index.
-- Air Quality Facts: Access information about air quality.
+- **Air Quality Facts:** Access information about air quality.
-- Weather News: Read the latest weather-related news.
+- **Weather News:** Read the latest weather-related news.
+- **Admin Dashboard:** Control panel for administrators.

 ## Resources